prof-rossetti/nyu-info-2335-201905/projects/robo-advisor/README.md

     2018-05-31, 99.2900, 99.9900, 98.6100, 98.8400, 34140891
     2018-05-30, 98.3100, 99.2500, 97.9100, 98.9500, 22158528

 If the system processes only a single stock symbol at a time, the system may use a single CSV file named "data/prices.csv", or it may use multiple CSV files, each with a name corresponding to the given stock symbol (e.g. "data/prices_msft.csv, "prices_aapl.csv", etc.).
 If the system processes multiple stock symbols at a time, it should use multiple files, each with a name corresponding to the given stock symbol (e.g. "data/prices_msft.csv", "prices_aapl.csv", etc.).
-If using more than one CSV file, the program should have a way of cleaning-up to prevent uncontrolled proliferation of new files.

 After writing historical data to a CSV file, the system should perform calculations (see "Calculation Requirements" section below) to produce/print the following outputs: